November 12, 2019

 What chair are you using?
 Do you have a DXRacer?
 We would love to hear your feedback to provide more reviews and recommendations for you!

-If you have any questions about gaming chairs, posture & ergonomics, or anything health or wellness related to gaming, please email me!
+If you have any questions about gaming chairs, posture and ergonomics, or anything health or wellness related to gaming, please email me!